GSA/digitalgov.gov/content/news/2022/01/2022-01-13-go-live-checklist-for-federal-websites.md

 date: 2022-01-13 17:16:00 -0500
 kicker: Policy
 title: Go-Live Checklist for Federal Websites
-summary: The downloadable checklist organizes policy requirements into nine broad categories, covering the breadth of federal web policy.
-It explains what your agency needs to do to meet each requirement.
+summary: Covering the breadth of federal web policy, the new downloadable checklist organizes policy requirements into nine categories and explains what your agency needs to do to meet each requirement.
 # See all topics at https://digital.gov/topics
 topics:
   - accessibility